Modified on: Sat, Aug 2, 2025 2:10 PM

 In the Autopilot menu, hit SHIFT + Fn + F10 if on a laptop and SHIFT + F10 if using a desktop keyboard.

-Click into the Command Prompt window (or hit ALT + TAB twice) and type "D:".
+Click into the Command Prompt window (or hit ALT + TAB twice) and type "explorer" and hit enter.

-Back to Intune (where you verified laptop didn't exist in the AutoPilot devices).
+Go back to Intune on your laptop (where you verified laptop didn't exist in the AutoPilot devices).

 Click the Import option along the top.